 To obtain an EntrePass, one needs extensive preparation.
 Some of the requirements stipulated by MOM are:

 - Minimum issued and paid up capital of S$50,000

 This business plan should detail the proposed company’s business goals and objectives.
 Naturally, industries in their infancy with high value, or show potential to grow (such as the IT industry) will be able to benefit from more government incentives and are more likely to receive support from recognised research institutions or government-approved incubators, which is another one of the requirements for an EntrePass.
-Currently, the Singapore government is also more inclined towards businesses that utilise new, innovative technologies or foray into new niche areas that the local economy currently lacks.
+Currently, the Singapore government leans towards businesses that utilise new, innovative technologies or which foray into niche areas that the local economy currently lacks.

 In addition, the business plan should also reflect the company’s commitment to employ local employees.
 Given Singapore’s high literacy rate, employers will be spoilt for choice when looking for skilled labour – unless the industry that they are in requires a unique skill or ability.
 The table below summarises the number of local jobs that a company should create in order to maintain the EntrePass.

 |No. of years after award of EntrePass||Local jobs created*||Minimum TBS**||Type of Employment Pass issued|

 Do note that local employees engaged will need to be employed as full-time staff and receive monthly salaries, as well as CPF contribution.

 Typically, most companies can incorporate with a minimum issued and paid up capital of S$1.00, which does not need to be substantiated by any documentation.
 However, for a company to be tagged to an EntrePass, it will be required to show that the company has a corporate bank account with at least S$50,000.